Career Advice

 The Bottom Line

 The answer to how long you should stay at a job will vary from person to person.
 However, most advisers would agree that anywhere from two to three years is a good time frame.
 You can find new opportunities quickly without running the risk of looking like a serial job hopper.
-However, many say that a solid six months is all you really need before you jump ship.
+However, many say that a solid six months is all you need before you jump ship.

 A pattern of behavior and the skill set you have to offer your potential employer will be what makes the difference.